From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 Rodeo has been part of South Dakota life since the 1880s, when cowboys would compete during roundups to prove who was toughest.

-We started our third morning at the Wall Rodeo Arena, where the smell of dirt, leather, and livestock hangs in the air like perfume for the prairie-born.
+We started our third morning at the Wall Rodeo Arena, where the smell of dirt, leather and livestock hangs in the air like perfume for the prairie-born.
 Rodeo in South Dakota isn't sport - it's survival skills with a scoring system.
 The events trace back to Mexican vaquero traditions mixed with cowboy work from the late 1800s cattle drives.

 Wall's arena hosts events from May through September, drawing competitors from three states.
 The prize money wouldn't buy a new pickup, but the bragging rights are priceless.
 We watched barrel racers navigate the cloverleaf pattern at speeds that would get you ticketed in most towns.